bradleyschacht/LasVegasWorkshop2025/labs/02 - Data warehouse DDL.md

 ## Next steps
-In this lab you created a new schema, stage (medallion bronze layer), to hold all the raw data before it is transformed into the dimensional model.
-You also created all the stage tables in the stage schema, and tables which will be used for the dimensional model (medallion silver layer).
+In this lab you created a new schema, stage, to hold all the raw data before it is transformed into the dimensional model.
+You also created all the stage tables in the stage schema (medallion bronze layer), and tables which will be used for the dimensional model (medallion silver layer).

 - Continue to [Lab 3 - Loading Data](<03 - Loading data.md>)
 - Return to the [workshop homepage](<../README.md>)